 Camps are one of the best ways to attract news students and grow your martial arts school.
 The steps we outlined may seem like a lot of work, but they’re not.
 You can accomplish all that planning in a few short hours.
 From there, advertising your camp is just an ongoing thing.
 One great aspect of this planning process is that you’ll end up with a template you can use again and again for other camps.

 Looking for additional ways to continuously bring in more white belts and grow your school?
-We’ve gathered some of the best lessons for building a long-lasting school in our guide, “How to Run a Successful Martial Arts School.”
+We’ve gathered some of the best lessons for building a long-lasting school in our Martial Arts Student Recruitment Guide.
 Get your copy of this informative free guide today!